 Business firms such as industries and factories have various complicated machines, which, if operated carelessly or without proper knowledge can be a danger for the operator.

 Therefore, training must be given to the employees in order to avoid any kind of accidents in the workplace.

 Improve morale of employees

 Morale is the sum of enthusiasm, confidence and discipline of a person.
-Proper training helps in improving morale of the employees.
-Training also changes attitude of an employee.
+Proper training helps in improving the morale of the employees.
+Training also changes the attitude of an employee.
 It develops acceptable behavior in the employees and shapes them as per the organization’s environment.
 Furthermore, an employee learns to work in the group by promoting cooperation and mutual understanding.